Department of Justice is now the Department of Communities and Justice. Find out more >

 When asking the defendant's witnesses questions, you should:

 It is important that you don't interrupt the defendant or the witnesses when it is their turn to speak.
 If they are not answering your questions you can ask the Court to direct them to do so.
 You can also make some notes of anything you want to comment on or clarify, and put it to them when they finish answering.

 Don't speak rudely or abusively about the defendant or the witnesses.
 Stick to the facts and the evidence and be calm and polite.

-Sometimes, when there is a lot of evidence or are many witnesses, the magistrate will not be able to finish the hearing in one day.
-If this happens, the magistrate will have to adjourn the hearing until the rest of the evidence can be heard.
-Depending on when the magistrate is next available, the adjournment may be for a few weeks or for a few months.
+Sometimes, when there is a lot of evidence or are many witnesses, the Court won't be able to finish the hearing in one day.
+If this happens, the Court will have to adjourn the hearing until the rest of the evidence can be heard.
+Depending on the next available hearing date, the adjournment may be for a few weeks or for a few months.

-If the hearing is adjourned, you can ask the magistrate to make an Interim AVO to protect you until the day of the hearing.
+If the hearing is adjourned, you can ask the Court to make an Interim AVO to protect you until the day of the hearing.

-If the magistrate has heard all the evidence, the magistrate may then make a decision.
+If the Court has heard all the evidence, it may make a decision.